-In the end, HCSCI will save you a lot of time and money by allowing you to focus on cockpit building process, not thinking about how to make it work with the simulator:
+In the end, HCSCI can save you a lot of time and money by allowing you to focus on cockpit building process, not thinking about how to make it work with the simulator:

 The HCSCI (SimVimCockpit) is the 6th generation of our input-output interface for X-Plane.
 At first, we spent a little time learning the in-built X-Plane UDP protocol, then there were a few “transitional” libraries, that grew up to become ARDref / ArdSim / ArdSimX with using the plugin as main part of the system:

 |Baron 58 code developments||UDP tests, 2012-2013||The first test code to analize UDP packets from X-Plane to receive packets and send commands to X-Plane.
 Early programs for Baron 58 Panel (June 2012) using data receiving using X-Plane UDP DATA method only.
 Testing of data input-output methods, Arduino code development for encoders, analog inputs, program speed optimisation etc.|

 |XPData Library for X-Plane data Input/Output||2014 to 2015||First convenient library created, used built-in X-Plane UDP communication protocol (Ethernet) to send input data to X-Plane.
 Had two different methods of receiving output data from X-Plane - one using X-Plane UDP protocol, and the other getting data from the early versions of ARDref plugin.|

 |ARDref Library and Plugin||to July, 2015||The "transitional" library.
 Only worked with Ethernet, used several slave boards.
 Focused on using a plugin with config files instead of Arduino programming.
 Many of its ideas, such as plugin transmitting initial configuration to Arduino, have been reused later for HCSCI .|